basylic-team/basylic-python-client/README.md

 basylic = Basylic()
 ```

-Alternatively, if your credentials are stored in a non-standard location, you can specify them with arguments `username` and `password` during class instantiation:
+Alternatively, if your refresh token is stored in a non-standard location, you can specify it as an argument during class instantiation:

 ```
 from basylic import Basylic